falgunithakor11/weather-app/README.md

-# weather-app
-A simple Weather App that fetches real-time weather data using an API and displays temperature, humidity, and conditions for any city.

 # Weather App

 This is a simple Weather App built with [HTML, CSS, JavaScript] (or React if you used React).